thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-02-04-democratization-ai-blockchain-concludes.markdown

 The residency team of [Max Razdow, Ollie Razdow, and Jamie Zigelbaum](https://thoughtworksarts.io/blog/max-razdow-ollie-razdow-jamie-zigelbaum-awarded-blockchain-residency/) completed their 16-week residency in San Francisco on January 23rd.

 {% include image file='all-possible-pathways.jpg'
-   caption='Max Razdow, Ollie Razdow, and Jamie Zigelbaum' %}
+   alt='Portraits of Max Razdow, Ollie Razdow, and Jamie Zigelbaum' caption='Max Razdow, Ollie Razdow, and Jamie Zigelbaum' %}

 The three artists, who collectively work across an array of media, developed the distributed storytelling project *All Possible Pathways* based on remote collaboration using blockchain technology.